Carla Geneve: 2017–2019: Debut extended play

 Carla Geneve released her debut single "Greg's Discount Chemist" in March 2018 and was released to overwhelming support from triple j and community radio.

-Geneve released her second single "Listening" which garnering praise for her showcases at BIGSOUND and at the end of 2018 saw her earn seven nominations at the West Australian Music Industry Awards where she won Best Single for "Greg's Discount Chemist" and Best Rock Act.
+Geneve released her second single "Listening" which garnering praise for her showcases at BIGSOUND in Brisbane, and at the end of 2018 saw her earn seven nominations at the West Australian Music Industry Awards where she won Best Single for "Greg's Discount Chemist" and Best Rock Act.

 In May 2019, Geneve announced the release her self-titled debut EP, released on 7 June 2019.
 Geneve supported San Cisco on their North America tour in June 2019.

-2020–present: Learn to Like It
+2020–2022: Learn to Like It

 In 2020, Geneve released the singles "Don't Wanna Be Your Lover" and "The Right Reasons".
 "The Right Reasons" won the Unpublished Prize at the 2020 Vanda & Young Global Songwriting Competition.

 In January 2021, Geneve announced the release of her debut studio album, Learn to Like It alongside its third single, "Dog Eared".
 The album was initially scheduled for release in April 2021, but was delayed a year.
 Geneve has cited the need to focus on her mental health, in particular her bipolar disorder, as a reason for the delay.

+2023: Hertz

+On 4 August 2023, Geneve released "Bills", the lead single from her second studio album, Hertz.